ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Spring/en.md

 ### Regular stage

-Due to the large number of players and matches, the match results will be displayed in the **[information spreadsheet](https://docs.qq.com/sheet/DTWN3SENhT3FRcXJU)**.
+Due to the vast number of matches and players involved, it's not possible to display the match results of the Regular stage in full here on the wiki.
+Instead, detailed information on these matches can be found in the **[information spreadsheet](https://docs.qq.com/sheet/DTWN3SENhT3FRcXJU)**.

 ## Ruleset